linmxy/todo-enhanced/README.md

 Be sure to look over the [installation docs](doc/install.md) to verify your environment is prepared to run the application.
 Once you have verified that your system can run, check out the [commands](doc/commands.md) available to get started.

-## Web Performance

-The starting code is based on google's Web Starter Kit.
-By monitoring the page speed, it strives to give you a high performance starting point out of the box and we actively work on delivering the best [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score and frame-rate possible.